josmarcristello/Airbnb-Toronto-Analysis/README.md

 # Prediction of Airbnb prices with Machine Learning in the Region of Toronto, Ontario, Canada

 ## Introduction
 The notebooks in this repository are a case study of the properties listed in Toronto, Ontario, Canada as of 2021, February 08.
-The model uses data from [Airbnb](https://news.airbnb.com/about-us/), but also uses geolocation data ([MapQuest](https://business.mapquest.com/company)) and natural language processing though [VADER lexicon](https://github.com/cjhutto/vaderSentiment) Lexicon.
+The model uses data from [Airbnb](https://news.airbnb.com/about-us/), but also uses geolocation data ([MapQuest](https://business.mapquest.com/company)) and natural language processing though [VADER lexicon](https://github.com/cjhutto/vaderSentiment).
 The repository is fully open-sourced under the [MIT License](https://choosealicense.com/licenses/mit/).

 This study was originally submitted by the author as a capstone project to obtain the title of Scientist of Data Scientist at PUC/MG University (Pontíficia Universidade Católica de Minas Gerais, Brazil).